Orlando Museums & Art Galleries

 Art & History Museums — Maitland

-Also part of Maitland’s cultural lineup, Art & History Museums — Maitland has so much to offer that it can’t be contained by one building.
+Part of Maitland’s cultural lineup, Art & History Museums — Maitland has so much to offer that it can’t be contained by one building.
 Instead, it is spread out over two campuses, both of which are on the National Register of Historic Places: the Maitland Art Center and the Victorian-era Waterhouse Residence Museum.

 The Maitland Art Center is also a National Historic Landmark, thanks in large part to unique Aztec- and Mayan-influenced architecture and one of the southeast’s only remaining examples of Mayan Revival designs.
-The campuses feature other examples of unique architecture and lush gardens, as well as diverse collections, ongoing exhibits and educational programming.
+The campuses feature other representations of unique architecture and lush gardens, as well as diverse collections, ongoing exhibits and educational programming.

 The Charles Hosmer Morse Museum of American Art